sigia-com/slgl/examples/princess-in-love.md

 ```

 Notes:
-- agreed time limit for bet is set to `year 2077` - you may want to change this (for example to some date in the past) to test scenario where Jim wins
+- the agreed time limit for a bet is set to `the year 2077` - you may want to change this (for example to some date in the past) to test a scenario where Jim wins
-- response is saved to file `princess_in_love_response.json` - that response will be needed to make other requests
+- the response is saved to file `princess_in_love_response.json` - that response will be needed to make other requests
 - other requests use command line tool `jq` to manipulate JSON data - this tool can be downloaded [here](https://stedolan.github.io/jq/download/)

 ## SLGL request for Drago winning

-For Drago to win you must download [love letter signed by Julia](files/princess_julia_love_letter_signed.pdf) and execute following request:
+For Drago to win you must download [a love letter signed by Julia](files/princess_julia_love_letter_signed.pdf) and execute the following request:

 ```bash
 curl <API_URL> -u <USERNAME>:<API_KEY> -H 'Content-Type: application/json' \